 Vegan gummies are easy to underestimate.
 From the outside, they look like a straightforward swap—remove gelatin, add a plant-based gelling system, and you’re done.
 On a production floor, it doesn’t work that way.
 A vegan gummy is a carefully balanced gel system that has to survive heat, humidity, time, and shipping while still delivering a consistent chew and clean appearance.

-The part that rarely gets discussed is this: vegan gummies succeed or fail based on process control far more than marketing claims or trendy ingredient callouts.
-Most chronic problems-sticky gummies, sweating, texture drift, clumping in bottles, or unpredictable setting-trace back to how moisture and chemistry are managed during manufacturing.
+Here's the thing: vegan gummies succeed or fail based on process control far more than marketing claims or trendy ingredient callouts.
+Most chronic problems—sticky gummies, sweating, texture drift, clumping in bottles, or unpredictable setting—trace back to how moisture and chemistry are managed during manufacturing.

 Vegan gummies are moisture-engineered products